Rebels, Tigers Set for 4 p.m. First Pitch at Swayze

-In the 2005 season, 170,152 fans filled O-U Stadium, including 26,074 fans for the Rebels’ three-game Super Regional with Texas.
+During the 2005 season, 170,152 fans filled O-U Stadium, including 26,074 fans for the Rebels' three-game Super Regional with Texas.
 That number was shattered a year later with the more than 184,000 fans traveling to Oxford in 2006, including another crowd of more than 26,000 for the Super Regional against Miami.
 The Rebels again broke their postseason attendance record in 2009, when almost 30,000 fans attended the NCAA Super Regional against Virginia.
 Last season, two series eclipsed the 30,000 plateau which included the record-breaking series with East Carolina, Feb.
 17-19, when 33,070 packed Swayze Field for the three-game weekend.

 The Rebels have taken that crowd support and turned it into a distinct home field advantage.
 Ole Miss has won 73 percent of its home games under Bianco, compiling a 427-159-1 record at Swayze Field.